Ah, the performance review process. The time of year people love to hate.

 Be sure to couple employees’ answers to these questions with the company’s broader objectives.
 With these insights, you’ll be able to create a training plan that serves the goals of your employees — and your organization.

-The 360 review template remains a popular practice because it works.
+The 360 review process remains a popular practice because it works.
 Yet, every performance evaluation process has limitations.
 Fortunately, your people team can help your company get the 360 review process right.

-When done right, 360 reviews can help your employees build on strengths and develop new skills.
+When done correctly, 360 reviews help your employees build on strengths and develop new skills.
 They’ll feel motivated and inspired to work on their craft and make a meaningful contribution to the company.